Everything in Materialize is currently handled by the

 To read data from views (as opposed to ad hoc queries), users target the view

-already-up-to-date view.
+result from the already-up-to-date view.
 No substantive processing necessary.

 Reading data vs. creating views